Munchappy/legal/TERMS_OF_SERVICE.md

 Each participating Restaurant is solely and exclusively responsible for:

 - The accuracy and completeness of their menu, including item names, descriptions, photographs, and pricing;
+- **Maintaining price parity** between their Platform listings and their current in-person menu at all times — if their in-person menu changes, their Platform listing must be updated to match before those prices take effect on the Platform;
 - The disclosure of all ingredients, allergens, and dietary information;
 - The safe preparation, cooking, and packaging of all food and beverage items in compliance with applicable health, safety, and food service laws and regulations;
-- The correct calculation and application of sales tax on all items sold through the Platform;
 - Ensuring their operations comply with all applicable local, state, and federal laws, including licensing and permitting requirements; and
 - Any errors, omissions, or inaccuracies in the information they provide to Munchappy for display on the Platform.